 A federal jury in Phoenix reached a verdict in the first Bard IVC Filter case, awarding $1.6 million in compensatory damages, along with $2 million in punitive damages, to a woman who was injured by the medical device intended to prevent blood clots.

-Additionally, jurors awarded $2 million to Booker in punitive damages that is to be paid by Bard.
+Additionally, jurors awarded $2 million to Booker in punitive damages that are to be paid by Bard.

 Bard's G2 IVC filter did not go through the usual clinical testing that is required for the FDA to approve a device to be sold on the market.
 A 510(k) rule allowed Bard to submit the G2 filter to the FDA with the assurance that it is similar to a previously approved device, and so it does not need to undergo rigorous testing.

 The multi-district litigation (MDL) regarding Bard's defective IVC filters includes over 3,600 plaintiffs.
 Booker's case was the first bellwether trial to be heard in the class action.
-The next trial, with plaintiff Jones, will commence in a couple weeks.
-These bellwether trials will help determine the strength and monetary value of all the claims in the class action lawsuit.
+The next trial, with plaintiff Jones, will commence in a couple of weeks.
+These bellwether trials will help determine the strength and monetary value of all the claims in the class-action lawsuit.

 Hadley Matarazzo, Partner at Faraci Lange, currently serves on the Plaintiffs' Steering Committee in the Bard IVC filter lawsuit, helping to direct the multi-district litigation in federal court.